Mouth Ulcers

 A wide range of products are used for the temporary relief and treatment of mouth ulcers.

-- Acts locally to reduce inflammation and pain.
+- Acts locally to reduce inflammation and pain, and is thought to shorten healing time (although evidence is weak).

 - Local analgesics or anaesthetics (e.g. benzydamine mouthwash, choline salicylate dental gel and lidocaine)